Stormwater Code and Manual Update 2026 - What & Why

 Our proposed 2026 Stormwater Code and Manual update is scheduled to be effective in July 2026.
 Our new rules will replace the current Stormwater code and Directors' Rules, which are administered jointly by us and Seattle Public Utilities.
 For more information, visit our Background page.

-As part of this process, we will be holding public review/comment periods and public meetings during three separate timeframes:
+As part of this process, we will be holding public review and comment periods and public meetings during three separate timeframes:

-There is more information on how to comment on our Get Involved page.
+For more information on how to participate in the public meetings and comment, see our Get Involved page.

 Project Benefits